taplath/Opera-singer-scouting-tool/README.md

 # Opera-singer-scouting-tool
-Not for professional use.
-Study project for Uni.
-Helsinki.
+Not for professional use!
+Study/showcase project for Uni.
+Helsinki (Course: TsoHa, TKT20011).